juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 		- Behavior has two kinds of side effect: own state change (changing the property value), and propagating side effect to other object (via message request to callee object by link, or via message response to caller object).
 		- Every meaningful statement has a side effect.
 		- Object can change its state (side effect inside the object), or give out responses (side effect outside the object).
+		- If the behavior does not depend on its state (e.g. depends only on parameters, static methods), it shouldn’t be called a behavior.
 	- Behavior is the only way for an object to participate in collaborations.
 	- State encapsulation
 		- Only behaviors are visible, states are invisible (from the outside).
 The only way to manipulate states is via behaviors.
 		- As the object becomes more autonomous, it gets more intelligent.
 In other words, collaboration gets more flexible and concise.
+		- If states are visible, infinitely many behaviors that can manipulate states get exposed.
 - Identifier
 	- Object (reference object, entity) vs. Value (value object)
 	- Identifiability